randosainas/Edge_gateway_with_Node.js_RESTful_API_server/README.md

 ## Notes
 tsc API_bacend.ts to compile to API_backend.js

-nodejs used to run the server, node API_backend.js Credentials store linking to a FAstly service can be done with Fastly API or UI not CLI.
+nodejs used to run the server, node API_backend.js

+Credentials store linking to a Fastly service can be done with Fastly API or UI not CLI.

-I am using dotenv to read backend .env, `npm install dotenv` Used apt on the VM and allowed only ssh to access it. `sudo apt install nodejs npm`
+I am using dotenv to read backend .env, `npm install dotenv`

+Used apt on the VM and allowed only ssh to access it. `sudo apt install nodejs npm`